 It's different from the traditional bullet-style trailer but it comes complete with the aluminum exterior made of aircraft-quality materials, a booth/table that converts to a bed, shower, sink, toilet, stove, and a refrigerator.

 It has all the comforts needed to get out in nature and still provide the kind of comfort today's modern camper buyer wants.
-The lightest vehicle in the family, you'll get the best fuel economy with the Airstream Basecamp when towing to new adventures.
+The lightest vehicle in the family, you'll get the best fuel economy and need less towing capacity with the Airstream Basecamp when towing to new adventures.
 Single axle only.

 - Length: 16'